crashappsec/chalk/src/docs/howto-compliance.md

 - Digital signatures on the above.

-With almost no effort, you can be Level 2 compliant with the emerging SLSA framework well before people start officially requiring Level 1 compliance!
+With almost no effort, you can be [Level 2](https://slsa.dev/spec/v1.0/levels) compliant with the emerging [SLSA](https://slsa.dev) framework well before people start officially requiring [Level 1](https://slsa.dev/spec/v1.0/levels) compliance!

-## When to use this
+## When To Use This

 If you're getting any asks from customers around supply-chain security at all.

 ## Solution

-Have Chalk automatically collect SBOMs and provenance data, then sign it, as an automatic step in your build process.
+Have Chalk™ automatically collect SBOMs and provenance data, then sign it, as an automatic step in your build process.

 Chalk will add a small data blob (the **chalk mark**) to your artifacts to make the information easy to find.

-### Alernative solutions
+### Alternative Solutions

 Right now, lots of people are scrambling to understand what they are being asked to do, researching a vast maze of different tech-focused tools.

-They're then left figuring out how to operationalize any of it effectively, and make the data available to the people who need it.
+They're then left figuring out how-to  operationalize any of it effectively, and make the data available to the people who need it.

 ## Prerequisites

-This recipe does assume access to your build system, and assumes your project successfully builds.
+This how-to  assumes access to your build system, and assumes your project successfully builds.

-It also assumes you have Chalk installed.
+It also assumes you have chalk installed.

-The easiest way to get Chalk is to download a pre-built binary from our [release page](https://crashoverride.com/releases).
+The easiest way to get chalk is to download a pre-built binary from our [release page](https://crashoverride.com/releases).
 It's a self-contained binary with no dependencies to install.

 ## Steps

-### Step 1: Load a `compliance` configuration
+### Step 1: Load a `compliance` Configuration

 Chalk is designed so that you can easily pre-configure it for the behavior you want, so that you can generally just run a single binary with no arguments, to help avoid using it wrong.

-Therefore, for this recipe, you should configure your binary with either our `compliance-docker` configuration, or our `compliance-other` configuration, depending on whether you're using docker or not.
+Therefore, for this how-to , you should configure your binary with either our `compliance-docker` configuration, or our `compliance-other` configuration, depending on whether you're using docker or not.

-Assuming you've downloaded Chalk into your working directory, in the docker case, you would run:
+Assuming you've downloaded chalk into your working directory, in the docker case, you would run:

 ```